 Our daughter is what I would call naturist friendly.
 Would she drive 300 miles to get to a naturist beach (as I would) just to add it to her bucket list?
 Probably not.
 But given the choice to swim naked or adorn herself in wet nylon – well, that’s a no-brainer!
-Nylon and lycra be gone!
+Nylon and Lycra be gone!
 As one of her naturist-friendly peers so aptly stated, “What’s the big deal?
 We all know what’s down there!”

 The big deal, at least for Americans, is that we are very much confused about the meaning of nudity, especially when it comes to bringing the kids along.
 The AANR (American Association for Nude Recreation) will tell you that naturist travel is enjoying a significant upswing, especially when you consider offerings like the Big Nude Boat that packs 1000+ nudies onto a Carnival cruise ship.
 But in our experience, this marketing niche is directed to either the 30-something “I need a spark in my life” set, or the over 50 empty-nesters, who wouldn’t dream of telling their children that they were going on a nakation.

-As I write this from a sweet little hotel on Ile du Levant, it occurs to me that I saw many children today – some clothed, some not – as well as just about every other age demographic over the course of the day, and not a single person looked shocked, disgusted, or otherwise traumatized.
+As I wrote this from a sweet little hotel on Ile du Levant, it occurs to me that I saw many children that day – some clothed, some not – as well as just about every other age demographic over the course of the day, and not a single person looked shocked, disgusted, or otherwise traumatized.
 Which leads me back to my daughter’s naturist curious friend when she asks me, “So when you took your kids on nakation in France, weren’t you concerned about the inevitable back-to-school essay called, What I did last summer?

-Our good friends have always known about our aversion to wrapping ourselves in fabric, as have many of our siblings.
+Our good friends have always known about our aversion to wrapping ourselves in fabric, as have most of our siblings.
 But it is true that we were a bit more cautious when it came to telling the grandparents that the true meaning of summer vacation meant not having to launder your underwear, or anything else for that matter.
 How could anyone fathom the context of a family naturist resort in the South of France had they not experienced such a thing?
 Might we be putting our children in harm’s way?
 Will they need to see a psychologist in 15 years having repressed memories of seeing people with (or without) pubic hair?
 Or perhaps to most viable concern, will they show up on the internet on some unsavory website?

-To be fair, the digital age has not been kind to the naturist agenda, at least not when it comes to the proliferation of unauthorized images captured from devices hidden and unknown, only for the purpose of exploitation.
+To be sure, the digital age has not been kind to the naturist agenda, at least not when it comes to the proliferation of unauthorized images captured from devices hidden and unknown, only for the purpose of exploitation.
 Though having acknowledged that, I have yet to find an unauthorized image of myself or any family member anywhere, which is quite remarkable given my 30+ years as a naturist.
 Could it happen tomorrow?
 Of course, but that is a relatively small danger within the broad strokes of cyber-crime.